All Episodes

 Yeah, like those things are really high.

-So like so we take turns taking church.
+So like, so we take turns taking church.

-So how it works is church here, and then that gives them enough time to you know move church to the next place, and you have to pick up all the books, pick up all the benches, and then move it over to your place.
+Then you have to pick up all the books, pick up all the benches, and then move it over to your place.

-You also have to make all the food, and then people people come and help you.
+You also have to make all the food, and then people, people come and help you.

 I see.

-Oh, we gotta clean up.
+Oh, we got to clean up.

-Yeah, you gotta clean up, get ready, be on our best behavior.
+Yeah, you got to clean up, get ready.

 Trim the cat.

-Dude, our cats, they're like self-sufficient, they're kind of Amish too.
+Dude, our cats, they're like self-sufficient.

 But like we put dog food there.